Cardiac cycle: Description

-Now follows the isovolumic relaxation, during which pressure within the ventricles begin to fall significantly, and thereafter the atria begin refilling as blood returns to flow into the right atrium (from the vena cavae) and into the left atrium (from the pulmonary veins).
+Next is the isovolumic relaxation, during which pressure within the ventricles begin to fall significantly, and thereafter the atria begin refilling as blood returns to flow into the right atrium (from the vena cavae) and into the left atrium (from the pulmonary veins).
 As the ventricles begin to relax, the mitral and tricuspid valves open again, and the completed cycle returns to ventricular diastole and a new "Start" of the cardiac cycle.

 Throughout the cardiac cycle, blood pressure increases and decreases.
-The movements of cardiac muscle are coordinated by a series of electrical impulses produced by specialised pacemaker cells found within the sinoatrial node and the atrioventricular node.
-Cardiac muscle is composed of myocytes which initiate their internal contractions without applying to external nerves—with the exception of changes in the heart rate due to metabolic demand.
+The movements of cardiac muscle are coordinated by a series of electrical impulses produced by specialized pacemaker cells found within the sinoatrial node and the atrioventricular node.
+Cardiac muscle is composed of myocytes which initiate their internal contractions without receiving signals from external nerves—with the exception of changes in the heart rate due to metabolic demand.

 In an electrocardiogram, electrical systole initiates the atrial systole at the P wave deflection of a steady signal; and it starts contractions (systole).

-The cardiac cycle and Wiggers diagram
+Cardiac cycle and Wiggers diagram

-The cardiac cycle involves four major stages of activity: 1) "Isovolumic relaxation", 2) Inflow, 3) "Isovolumic contraction", 4) "Ejection".
-(See Wiggers diagram, which presents the stages, label-wise, in 3,4,1,2 order, left-to-right.)
-Moving from the left along the Wiggers diagram shows the activities within four stages during a single cardiac cycle.
-(See the consecutive panels labeled, at bottom-right, "Diastole" then "Systole").

-Stages 1 and 2 together—"Isovolumic relaxation" plus Inflow (equals "Rapid inflow", "Diastasis", and "Atrial systole")—comprise the ventricular "Diastole" period, including atrial systole, during which blood returning to the heart flows through the atria into the relaxed ventricles.
-Stages 3 and 4 together—"Isovolumic contraction" plus "Ejection"—are the ventricular "Systole" period, which is the simultaneous pumping of separate blood supplies from the two ventricles, one to the pulmonary artery and one to the aorta.
-Notably, near the end of the "Diastole", the atria begin contracting, then pumping blood into the ventricles; this pressurized delivery during ventricular relaxation (ventricular diastole) is called the atrial systole, aka atrial kick.
+The cardiac cycle involves four major stages of activity: 1) "isovolumic relaxation", 2) inflow, 3) "isovolumic contraction", 4) "ejection".
+Stages 1 and 2 together—"isovolumic relaxation" plus inflow (equals "rapid inflow", "diastasis", and "atrial systole")—comprise the ventricular diastole period, including atrial systole, during which blood returning to the heart flows through the atria into the relaxed ventricles.
+Stages 3 and 4 together—"isovolumic contraction" plus "ejection"—are the ventricular systole period, which is the simultaneous pumping of separate blood supplies from the two ventricles, one to the pulmonary artery and one to the aorta.
+Notably, near the end of the diastole, the atria begin contracting, then pump blood into the ventricles; this pressurized delivery during ventricular relaxation (ventricular diastole) is called the atrial systole.

-The time-wise increases and decreases of the heart's blood volume (see Wiggers diagram), are also instructive to follow.
-The red-line tracing of "Ventricular volume" provides an excellent track of the two periods and four stages of one cardiac cycle.
-Starting with the Diastole period: the low-volume plateau of "Isovolumic relaxation" stage, followed by a rapid rise and two slower rises, all components of the "Inflow stage"—increasing to the high-volume plateau of the "Isovolumic contraction" stage; (find the label at left side of diagram).
-Then, the Systole, including the high "Isovolumic contraction" stage to the rapid decrease in blood volume (i.e., the vertical drop of the red-line tracing) which signifies the emptying of the ventricles during the "Ejection" stage of the completed cycle—all equal to one heartbeat.